Please note the following holiday closures for 2025 – 2026:

 This program is for OUTSIDE only cats.
 If a cat lives in your house, even part-time or comes in/out, that cat is your pet and not eligible for this program.
 If you found this cat outside but are bringing the cat inside, either before or after surgery, or are adopting/rehoming the cat, this cat is not eligible for this program.
 This program is ONLY for outdoor cats that are NOT owned and will be returning outdoors.
-Details on feral/community cats and TNR in the FAQ section below.
+The ONLY exception to this policy is if your cat absolutely cannot be handled, even if they are indoors.
+If a cat cannot be handled; the live, humane trap allows them to be safely sedated through the trap.

 The following policies are for feral and community cats only.